StrickTechnologies/Strick.PlusCon/docs/menu.md

 and `SubtitleAlignment` properties, respectively.
 The default for both is `HorizontalAlignment.Center`.

 There are three types of menu options:
 1. **Invokable Options**.
 Either invoke a submenu or an Action (a method that takes no arguments and returns no value).
 Use the `MenuOption` class.
 2. **Separator Options**.
 Shows as an option with NO key.
 Use the `MenuSeperator` class.
-Setting the `Caption` property to any single character (e.g. "-") will repeat that character for the width of the menu.
+Setting the `Caption` property to any single character (e.g. "-") will repeat that character for the width of the menu (or column in a multi-column menu).
 3. **Exit Menu Options**.
 Exits the menu when selected/invoked by the user.
 Use the `MenuBackOption` class.

 The user selects, or invokes, an option by pressing the "key" (typically a letter or digit) shown next to the option.
 Options can have multiple keys associated with them, but only the first key will be displayed on the menu.

 A menu can have multiple `ExitKeys` associated with it.
 An "Exit Key" is a key that will close the menu.
 The default `ExitKeys` for a menu are: *0 (the digit zero)*, *Space (" ")*, *Escape*, *Enter*, and *Backspace*.
 These can be overridden via the `ExitKeys` property.

-If a prompt is not desired, set the `Prompt` property to null (as opposed to setting Prompt.Text).
+If a prompt is not desired, set the `Prompt` property to null (as opposed to setting `Prompt.Text`).
 ```c#
 Menu myMenu = new("Example Menu");
 ...